seahal/umaxica-app-apex/docs/hld.md

 ### 9.1 Build and Deployment Flow
 1. Code is pushed to the GitHub main branch.
-2. GitHub Actions (CI) executes Bun-based tests, Biome checks, and Vite builds the edge bundles for the Hono application.
+2. GitHub Actions (CI) executes Bun-based tests, Biome checks, and uses Wrangler's native bundler to produce deployable Hono workers (no Vite step).
 3. A successful build triggers both Vercel and Cloudflare deployment hooks, publishing artifacts to their respective edge runtimes.
 4. Deployment is automatically verified via `/health` and `/v1/health` checks and monitored with OpenTelemetry events.